 |Approach: The next signal shows stop.

-The rectangular indicator below the main head may show a number, this would be a warning that the indicated speed must not be exceeded at the next signal (unless that signal then displays 'clear, expect clear'), and that the signal behind the next shows stop.
+The rectangular indicator below the main head may show a number, this would be a speed limit announcement, warning that the indicated speed must not be exceeded at the next signal (unless that signal then displays 'clear, expect clear').

 |Signals in Spain are usually to the right of the track.
 This one is exceptionally placed to the left, so it carries a blue assignment board.
 In front of the signal you can see the track magnet protecting this signal by means of the A.S.F.A (Anuncio de Señales y Frenado Automático, Announcement of Signals and Automatic Braking).|